costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 job.
 They did good work on it and I can't fault the people who helped me there.
 But few people can actually read that book now because it is so expensive.
 I signed away the copyright as the price for a job.
-In an ideal world, I would have published this openly.
+In an ideal world, I would have published this openly.</p>

-So, even as individuals (such as Bassel) fight for their true personal freedom that was taken away because they developed open-source software and facilitated freedom of expression, people around me continue to claim that it should be their right to lock knowledge away
+<p>So, even as individuals (such as Bassel) fight for their true personal
+freedom that was taken away because they developed open-source software and facilitated freedom of expression, people around me continue to claim that it should be their right to lock knowledge away